• Skip to primary navigation

 Aside from severe cases of cerebral palsy, which are typically diagnosed at birth, most diagnoses happen somewhere around two years of age.[4]

-If you suspect your child’s condition resulted from a medical mistake, talk to a birth injury lawyer.
-An experienced lawyer can help you recover damages that will help pay for your child’s treatments and care.
+If you suspect your child’s condition resulted from a medical mistake, talk to a cerebral palsy lawyer.
+An experienced lawyer can help you seek compensation through a lawsuit or settlement.
+This compensation can help pay for your child’s treatments and care.

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy